juliuskrah/java-crud/README.md

 `EntityManagerFactory` after application terminates.
 This repository also showcases how to perform basic CRUD using Spring.

+The tutorial to this repository is located here: [http://juliuskrah.com/tutorial/2017/03/05/crud-operations-with-spring/](http://juliuskrah.com/tutorial/2017/03/05/crud-operations-with-spring/)

 ## Prerequisites
 - Maven
 - JDK